5 Types of General Liability Claims and How to Avoid Them

 What Your General Liability Insurer Pays for in a Claim

 Depending on your policy, the legal and investigation fees paid might be part of your aggregate sum paid by the insurance carrier.
-This can eat up policy payout caps quickly if you only have $100,000 in liability coverage.
-Review how your carrier calculates the claim value toward your per-occurrence and aggregate total to understand fully if you have enough liability coverage.
+This can quickly eat up policy payout caps if you only have $100,000 in liability coverage.
+Review how your carrier calculates the claim value toward your per-occurrence and aggregate total to fully understand if you have enough liability coverage.

-3 Claims Your General Liability Insurance Won’t Cover
+Claims Your General Liability Insurance Won’t Cover

 - Workers’ compensation claims: When employees are injured at work, they are covered by workers’ compensation insurance as required by state law.